-If you are planning on visiting in a motorhome it is a real challenge as ALL 3 carparks do not allow motorhome parking.
+If you are planning on visiting in a motorhome, it is a real challenge as ALL three carparks do not allow motorhome parking.
 These are the options we could find to visit:

-- You can walk from Bakio on the coast road which is a one way road and looked fairly quiet.
-This is a distance of about 2 miles from the motorhome stopover.
+- You can walk from Bakio on the coast road, which is a one-way road and appeared to be reasonably quiet.
+It is a distance of about 2 miles from the motorhome stopover.

 Planning your visit

 The Games of Thrones link has vastly increased the number of visitors (don’t be put off though, see our top tip below) so there can be queues in high season.
-To help alleviate this it is necessary to book tickets if you are planing on visiting between 10am and 7pm from June 15th to end of September, all weekends except in Jan, Feb and March plus public holidays.
-If you are not sure if a ticket is needed for when you plan to visit just go the website and try and book a ticket, if it is grayed out then you do not require one.
+It is necessary to book tickets if you are planning on visiting between 10 am and 7 pm from June 15th to the end of September, all weekends except in Jan, Feb and March plus public holidays.
+If you are not sure if a ticket is needed for when you plan to visit go the website and try and book a ticket if it is greyed out then you do not require one.

-San Juan de Gaztelugatxe is always open, it is even possible to spend the night there.
+San Juan de Gaztelugatxe is always open, and it is even possible to spend the night there.

-The church is open Tues – Sat 11am – 6pm and Sunday’s 11am – 3pm.
-These time can vary in off peak season.
-If it is closed when you visit have a peek in through the round windows in the huge wooden doors.
+The church is open Tues – Sat 11 am – 6 pm and Sunday’s 11 am – 3 pm.
+These time can vary in off-peak season.
+If it is closed when you visit have a peek in through the round windows in the massive wooden doors.

 The good news, at the time we visited September 2019 both parking and tickets were still free.